MawiraIke/double-snake-game/README.md

 The snake game, but with two snakes instead.

-I mean who plays the snake game in 2020?
-People are too smart for that.
-Try this snake game with two snakes instead.
-Just make sure the snakes don't bite themselves or the other or any walls.

 Enjoy yourself.
 Set your hair on fire.

 Ps: This game is not made for commercial purposes, it was just made to test if this idea is possible to play, and by how far.